hasithawaruna/Playwright_FW/README.md

 ## Reporting

-Once the execution is done you can open the playwright report by running the command
+Once the execution is done the playwright report will automaticcally open with your browser.
 ```
   npx playwright show-report
 ```